-Being active can help you:
+Being active during pregnancy can help you:

-- gain a healthy amount of weight.
+- Gain a healthy amount of weight.

-- build stamina for labour and delivery.
+- Build strength and stamina for labour and birth.

-- recover after childbirth.
+- Recover after childbirth.

 - Monitor how hard you are exercising.
 It’s okay to be slightly out of breath, but if you can’t carry on a conversation, slow down the intensity of your activity.

-What if I haven’t been active?
+What if I haven’t been active before?

 What if I’m already active?

 Kegel exercises strengthen the muscles of your pelvic floor, the area between the vagina and anus, which support your uterus, bladder and bowel.
-Daily pelvic floor exercises during pregnancy and after you give birth helps prevent you from leaking urine when you cough or laugh.
+Daily pelvic floor exercises during pregnancy and after you give birth help prevent you from leaking urine when you cough or laugh.

-How do you do kegel exercises?
+How do you do Kegel Exercises?

-- Do this exercise sitting, standing or lying down.
+- Do this exercise sitting, standing. or lying down.

 - Relax with your knees slightly apart.